-All Level Six students take a Dissertation module that allows them to study in greater depth an element of the subject that they have found particularly interesting.
-The Core module 'Anthropological Theory' and the Option module 'Urban Anthropology' in Levels Five and Four respectively also involve fieldwork projects that allow students to study aspects of the world around them that they find interesting through the collection and analysis of first hand ethnographic data.
+All Level Six students take a dissertation module that allows them to study in greater depth an element of the subject that they have found particularly interesting.
+The Core modules 'Anthropological Theory' and 'Urban Anthropology' in Levels Five and Four respectively also involve fieldwork projects that allow students to study aspects of the world around them that they find interesting through the collection and analysis of first hand ethnographic data.